The Buick Roadhog had lots of passenger room, but it's trunk was surprisingly small, "Not even big enough to hide a body," Gil once said.

 Dak and Arial are sharing a plate of Pookie, an incredibly sweet dish made from coconut butter, pineapple juice and pieces of papaya.
 He spoons the last bite into her mouth, then they go to the dance floor where they put on grass skirts and disco-hula together.
 They knock into a waiter who is carrying a large black stone tray with dishes on top.
 Everything falls to the floor and smashes into thousands of tiny pieces.
 Dak picks up a piece, the same one he picked up in the store room at the Glypha.
 It, too, says "© 1992 Forgery Factory," but upon closer inspection Dak notices that the words are just a decal, designed to keep thieves from stealing what they mistake as fake...

 Dak wakes with a start at the same moment the car hits a pothole.
 The car radio is playing a slow Randy Neuman song.

 "It was real," he announces, as the others look at him blankly, their mouths filled with tortalini filled with mahi-mahi in a white wine sauce.

 He describes his dream to them.
-They chew on the pasta,
+They chew on the pasta, and his theory.

 "It's not outside the realm of possibility," the Professor announces, licking his plastic spork (half spoon, half fork), as they drive off into a sunset made especially beautiful by a stage 2 smog alert.